 Understanding Git File Reversions

-Command Description
+Command | Description |

-git checkout HEAD -- path/to/your/file.ext This command restores a single file to its last committed state, effectively undoing any changes made to the file in the working directory.
+git checkout HEAD -- path/to/your/file.ext | By restoring a single file to its most recent committed state, this command essentially reverses any modifications made to the file within the working directory. |

-git status Displays the state of the working directory and the staging area, allowing you to see which changes have been staged, which haven't, and which files aren't being tracked by Git.
+git status | Shows the current status of the staging area and working directory, enabling you to observe which modifications have been staged and which haven't, as well as which files aren't being monitored by Git. |

-git checkout HEAD -- path/to/file.ext Similar to the first command, this command is used to revert any unstaged changes to a specific file in your Git repository to its state at the last commit.
+git checkout HEAD -- path/to/file.ext | This command, like the previous one, returns a particular file in your Git repository to its original state at the last commit, removing any unstaged changes. |

-Explaining Git Command Utility for File Reversion
+Describe the Git Command Utility for Reversing Files

-Reverting Changes to a Specific File in Git
+Reverting Git Changes to a Particular File

-Using command line for Git operations
+Using the command line to perform Git tasks

 git checkout HEAD -- path/to/your/file.ext